How to Create Custom Elementor Post Loop Skin with Smart Loop Builder?

 Note: You can add custom class and static content in your HTML but for dynamic data, you have to use these tags.

-Then in the CSS section, you have to write custom CSS to style your template.
+Then, in the CSS section, you have to write custom CSS to style your template.

 Example

-Here, we will add a custom (static) HTML and CSS code, then will add the dynamic tags to make it dynamic.
+Here, we will add a custom (static) HTML and CSS code, then add the dynamic tags to make it dynamic.

-In this code, we have a post title, featured image, author name, post date and read more button.
+In this code, we have a post title, featured image, author name, post date, and read more button.

 To make the post title dynamic, we will use {{tpae_title}} tag.